everx-labs/ton-labs-contracts/solidity/depool/README.md

 `108` - function cannot be called by external message.

-`113` - message sender is not in validator pool.
+`113` - message sender is not validator wallet.

 `114` - DePool is closed.